-The Echo is available for $180 and the Echo Show costs $230 — it’s the priciest in the Echo family.
+The and the — it’s the priciest in the Echo family.
 That said, at just $50 more than the standard Amazon Echo, the Show is certainly worth the upgrade.
 But if you’re simply looking to add a little music to a room and occasionally pester a digital assistant without attempting to control your full array of smart appliances, then the basic Echo will surely suffice.

 Winner: Echo Show

 - The best outdoor security cameras for 2023

 - Samsung SmartThings gets Matter support on iOS